 Top Aging Myths Explained

-1. Old Age = Senility
+1. Old Age = Cognitive Decline

+Scientists from Tufts University discovered that vitamin deficiencies — not brain decay — are responsible for many of the symptoms of cognitive decline.
+They reported that low folate levels in the elderly could cause forgetfulness and even depression.
 The unsettling thing about nutrient deficiencies is that they're often overlooked.
 In fact, an older individual can be lacking in certain vitamins for years without dramatic signs of a deficiency.
-How many people are slowly decaying simply as a result of a very fixable nutrient deficiency?
+How many people are being affected slowly as a result of a very fixable nutrient deficiency?

-Experts are still arguing about if diet truly needs change with age; however, it is true that a good, sound diet with plenty of raw vegetation is ideal.
-Still, it's estimated up to 40% of independent elderly are deficient in a wide range of nutrients for multiple reasons.
-Chronic illness, both mental and physical, can contribute to nutritional issues and deficiencies.
-Various medications can also impair nutrient availability or discourage eating due to appetite loss.
+Perhaps one of the biggest myths about maintaining good health is that nutritional requirements remain constant throughout life.
+It is true that a good, sound diet with plenty of raw fruits and vegetables is ideal.
+Still, it's estimated that up to 40 percent of independent elderly are deficient in a wide range of nutrients for various reasons.
+Chronic illness, both mental and physical, contributes to nutritional deficiencies.
+Some medications impair nutrient bioavailability or contribute to appetite loss.
 Even ill-fitting dentures can be painful enough to prevent a person from eating.
-Elderly who live alone may feel isolated and may even forget to eat due to a lack of social cues.
+Elderly who live alone can forget to eat due to a lack of social cues.

-3. I'll Lose All My Teeth As I Get Old
+3. I'll Lose My Teeth

-A New England Elders Dental Study even cited periodontal disease rates as high as 75%.
-The concern, however, wasn’t unavoidable decline in oral health, but rather that education and dental care was being overlooked.
-In other words, simple neglect.
+Dental health concerns frequently increase with age.
+Periodontitis, also known as gum disease, is the primary cause of tooth loss in older adults.
+It typically starts as gingivitis, which affects many people, regardless of age.
+A New England Elders Dental Study even cited periodontal disease rates as high as 75 percent.
+The issue, however, isn't an unavoidable decline in oral health, but rather that education and dental care are being overlooked.

-Two of the most challenging health habits to break – smoking and a sedentary lifestyle – can, when fully eliminated from your life, produce amazing results in your health.
-Antonia Novello, the Surgeon General in 1990, said that older individuals who quit smoking can expect to see an even older age full of health and vitality.
+If you've used the excuse that you can no longer change the way you live your life because of your age, then it's time to let go of that old belief.
+Eliminating two of the most challenging health habits to break — smoking and a sedentary lifestyle — from your life will produce amazing results.
+Former Surgeon General Antonia Novello said that older individuals who quit smoking could still expect to experience health and vitality.

 5. Old Age Means Constant Sickness